 A fun inflatable indoor play space in Tacoma, Bounce E House features a giant obstacle course, slide, toddler play area and more.
-It has open play Monday–Friday for all ages (check times before heading out), as well as birthday parties; check the Facebook page for other sessions.
+It has open play Monday–Friday for all ages (check times before heading out); check its Facebook page for other sessions.

 Pump It Up, Tacoma

-Pump it Up was founded on great birthday parties, but has plenty of drop-in fun options as well, like Pre-K Open Jump on weekday mornings and a character jump where the whole fam jump around with famous character visitors!
+Pump It Up was founded on great birthday parties, but has plenty of drop-in fun options as well, such as Pre-K open jump sessions on weekday mornings and a glow-in-the-dark bounce experience called GLOW Jump on most weekday nights.
 There are also monthly special events for both children and families.

 STAR Center, South Tacoma

-A STAR center pass lets you take advantage of kids’ activities in the playgrounds, adventure course, discounted classes, a fitness room, lap and family swims at two offsite pools and discounts on party packages.
+A STAR Center pass lets you take advantage of kids’ activities in the playgrounds, the adventure course, discounted classes, a fitness room, lap and family swims at two offsite pools and discounts on party packages.
 If you have a larger family and think you might go often, give them a call to see if a family pass is a better deal for you than paying individually (253-404-3939).
 If you are looking for less commitment, just pay an admission fee to play at the awesome indoor/outdoor (covered) Treetops Playgrounds.

 Odyssey 1 Family Fun Center, Tacoma

 The Tacoma play center’s Jungle Gym Park is a great place for kids to expend energy on the large climbing structure, monkey bars and more.
 Plus, there's a laser tag arena!
 Open seven days a week (and late!).